edhamma/mahasi-diary/diary.rst

 **A:**  It was very good to contemplate on various objects.
 I was not lazy at all.
 I could not help noting continuously.

 **A:**  Now my effort in contemplation is not like before.
 I made more effort.
 I did not rest at all.
-I just wanted to make more and more effort. *(Yogi had PAGGAHA UPPAKILASA, Impurity of mind due to over-energetic effort)*.
+I just wanted to make more and more effort. *(Yogi had PAGGAHA UPPAKILASA, Impurity of mind due to over-energetic effort.)*

 .. admonition:: Comment

-    The yogi liked the ability to note easily and continuously without much effort, without being lazy and could note strongly. *(Yogi was clinging to Tanha, craving)*. [:60:]
+    The yogi liked the ability to note easily and continuously without much effort, without being lazy and could note strongly. *(Yogi was clinging to Tanha, craving.)* [:60:]

 **A:**  I could contemplate better than others.
-I do not think there would be others who could contemplate as well as me. *(Yogi was clinging to MANA, pride)*.
+I do not think there would be others who could contemplate as well as me. *(Yogi was clinging to MANA, pride.)*

-**A:**  I could contemplate continuously, I was not lazy, my effort in contemplation was perfect. *(Yogi was clinging to DITTHI, false doctrine)*.
+**A:**  I could contemplate continuously, I was not lazy, my effort in contemplation was perfect. *(Yogi was clinging to DITTHI, false doctrine.)*

 **A:**  The fact that I could note in continuity must be the special Dhamma.
-When one achieved that special Dhamma, one would never be lazy and could note continuously. *(Yogi was clinging to wrong Magga, not the Path)*.
+When one achieved that special Dhamma, one would never be lazy and could note continuously. *(Yogi was clinging to wrong Magga, not the Path.)*

 *Uppekkha* (equanimity)
 -----------------------

 **A:**  In the beginning even though I tried hard in contemplation I could not note the objects accurately.
 Most of the time I missed the target in my notings.
 I did not know clearly and distinctly about each object.
 Now whatever object appeared I could note instantly and accurately without having to make a special effort.
 I did not miss anything.
 Each noting was a separate entity.
 When I was noting on various sounds, I notice that as soon as the sound ended I had finished noting.
 It was a perfect timing.
 Previously I thought about the beginning and end of the arising and passing away of the objects, I also made a mental analysis of Anicca Dukkha and Anatta.
 But I never understood clearly.
 Now I did not even have to think, just by noting I came to know very clearly about the beginning and end, the arising and passing away, the appearances and disappearances, Anicca, Dukkha and Anatta.

-*(Yogi was reflecting on vipassana with AVIJJA NUPEKHA)*.
+*(Yogi was reflecting on vipassana with AVIJJA NUPEKHA.)*

 **A:**  I do not think that my contemplation at the moment is not as good as before.
 Nor could I say that it was better.
 There was no need to be lazy, nor happy.
 It was neither hateful nor sad.
 I could not say it was enjoyable or not enjoyable.
 It was just a neutral feeling.
 I was simply noting well.
 Each time I noted the object was clear and well focussed.
 I was contemplating very quietly and very still.

-*(Yogi was experiencing TATRA MIJJHATTATA UPPEKKHA. - Impartial Indifference or Equanimity of mind on objects)*.
+*(Yogi was experiencing TATRA MIJJHATTATA UPPEKKHA. - Impartial Indifference or Equanimity of mind on objects.)*

 .. admonition:: Comment